Application icon

 Yate supports multiple items for field types wherever supported by the ID3 specification.
 It also permits multiple values for fields wherever permitted.

-Yate presents defaults for most non-binary multiple item types.
+Yate presents defaults for some multiple item types.
 The default items are defined as follows:

 Comments